chijunyou/EC500Project_Tweeter_Analyzer/README.md

 <img src="https://github.com/chijunyou/EC500Project_Tweeter_Analyzer/blob/master/pictures/analyze%20choice.png" />
 </p>

+## Chinese Version
+1. For any reasons that makes the google and twitter related api not functioning (e.g: in China), we have a substitution:
+  微博（weibo, "microblog") substitute Twitter
+  百度地图 (baidu map）substitute Google Map
+2. Most of the features are similar with the Twitter+Google model, but there are also some features that has little bit differences.
+Detailed description will be dicussed in the next section.
+There are buttons from the web frontend for user to choose the Chinses veriosn option.

 ## How to Run This Code
 1. Type`git clone https://github.com/chijunyou/EC500Project_Tweeter_Analyzer.git` to your terminal to clone the repository.
 2. Type `cd EC500Project_Tweeter_Analyzer` to navigate into the project folder.